kiranshila/Doplarr/README.md

 ### Java

-If you are running without Docker, you need to have at least Java 11 installed
+If you are running without Docker, you need to have at least Java 11 installed, such as [adoptopenjdk](https://adoptopenjdk.net/)

 ### Discord